magland/qfc/README.md

 For a comparison of various lossy and lossless compression schemes, see [Compression strategies for large-scale electrophysiology data, Buccino et al.](https://www.biorxiv.org/content/10.1101/2023.05.22.541700v2.full.pdf).

-To view this applied to some real data, [see this notebook](https://github.com/magland/qfc/blob/main/qfc.ipynb).
+For application to real data, [see this notebook](https://github.com/magland/qfc/blob/main/qfc.ipynb).

 ## Installation